rachlllg/Project_Predicting-Flight-Departure-Delay-with-PySpark/README.md

 # Project_Predicting-Flight-Departure-Delay-with-PySpark
 Time-series analysis on flight departure delay using historic flight departure and weather data.
-Built comprehensive data pipeline from data preprocessing to modeling, all within DataBricks using PySpark.
+Built comprehensive data pipeline from data preprocessing to modeling, all within Databricks using PySpark.

 This is the final project for DATASCI 261: Machine Learning at Scale during my MIDS degree.
 The project was completed together with 4 other team-members.